-Children don’t usually need lessons in how to spend money, but with a Young Saver account they can learn how to save it too.
+Children don’t usually need to learn how to spend money, but with a Young Saver account they can learn how to save it

 Interest paid quarterly

 We will pay your interest gross, which means that we will not deduct tax automatically from your interest.
 You are responsible for paying any tax due to HM Revenue and Customs (HMRC).

 No notice payments.

 You can apply for a Young Saver if you: